South Essex College

-South Essex Colleges Group, is a further education college, higher education, and adult education college located across several sites in South Essex, England.
-The college has campuses based in Southend-on-Sea, Basildon, Thurrock, and Purfleet.
+South Essex College of Further and Higher Education or simply South Essex College, trading as South Essex Colleges Group (SECG), is a college of further education, higher education and adult education in South Essex, England.
+It has six campuses based across Thurrock, Basildon and Southend-on-Sea along the Thames Estuary.

 History

-The Technical Instruction Act of 1889 and 1891 allowed councils to provide evening classes for technical subjects.
+The Technical Instruction Act 1889 and Technical Instruction 1891 allowed councils to provide evening classes for technical subjects.
 The local board set up the Technical Instruction Committee, and soon classes were started.
 They were extremely popular, and the following year the newly created Southend Corporation purchased land in Clarence Road to build a Technical Institute.
 In 1895 the foundation stone was laid, but prior to it opening it was decided to also open a day technical school for about 20 pupils, influenced by the Bryce commission of 1894.
-The first headmaster was J Hitchcock from Woolwich and was supported by one assistant teacher.
+The first headmaster was J. Hitchcock from Woolwich and was supported by one assistant teacher.
 A one day a week Art school was opened, which by 1899 was a fully organised college.

 The new building however was quickly outgrown, with 72 pupils at the day technical school by 1896, mirroring the growth of the town.
 The Technical Instruction Committee urged the Council to build a new school in 1896, with pupil numbers expected to grow to 400 by 1907.
 Unfortunately the vote by the council was 10 for and 10 against.
 However, plans were developed to build a new school, library and town hall on land owned by the council at Victoria Circus.
 A design by H. T. Hare was chosen, with an estimated price of £16,350, with a grant of £5,000 provided by Essex County Council towards the cost.
 However by 1900, these plans fell apart and the library and town hall were dropped from the plans as estimated costs had risen to £27,000.
 In 1901, the foundation stone was laid by Lord Avebury, and a year later the joint Technical Institute and Day Technical School was opened by the Countess of Warwick.